 Palliative care is a specialized form of care that alleviates pain and other symptoms.
 The goal of palliative medicine is not to prolong life or hasten death, but rather, to keep the patient as comfortable as possible, while offering support to the patient and their family.
-Palliative care contributes to the quality of life for patients with life-threatening illnesses, such as mesothelioma, at any phase of the disease.
+Palliative care contributes to the quality of life for patients with life-threatening illnesses at any phase of the disease.

 For the patients who are undergoing life-prolonging therapies, palliative care includes symptom management and therapy aimed at restoring function.
 For the dying patient, it addresses the traditional roles of the hospice movement.
 During the course of a serious illness, patients and their families should realize that the goals of care can, and do, change, sometimes rapidly.
 An open line of communication is essential to optimize patient care.